Our Team

 Celine Raynaud

-Celine is a trained journalist with prior experience in the non-profit sector.
-With a background in communications and digital marketing roles, her experience includes having worked as a staff writer for digital publications and as a freelancer, to produce content across different platforms.
-Passionate about driving positive change, she previously worked in the NGO space to promote the work of artists from marginalised backgrounds.
+Celine (she/her) is a trained journalist with prior experience in the non-profit sector and working as a multimedia journalist for media outlets and publications.
+Her experience includes roles as a staff reporter for news and B2B media outlets, as well as archival research for a factual political TV documentary series following her training at City St. George’s (University of London).
+Passionate about driving positive change, she has also worked in the NGO space to promote the work of artists from marginalised backgrounds.

 Policy & Campaigns Manager